 4-phenylquinazolin-3-oxide.
 Chlordiazepoxide was the first representative of the benzodiazepine

-series of anxiolytics to be introduced into medical practice.
+to be introduced into medical practice.
 [1-3]

 Chlordiazepoxide is used for treating neurotic conditions such as relieving feelings of fear, worry, and stress.
 It exhibits soporific action on the CNS, causes muscle relaxation, and possesses anticonvulsant activity.

 It is frequently used after operational interventions.
 The most frequently used synonyms are elenium and librium.

 [top]Forms of Chlordiazepoxide

 Chlordiazepoxide is a controlled substance 21 CFR 1308.14

 Chlordiazepoxide is only permitted when a prescription from a qualified medical professional has been issued in almost all countries world-wide